 In summary, controlling your home’s water quality is attainable through proper water testing and equipment specification with today’s available water filtration technologies at a reasonable price.
 Proper on-going maintenance is also critical to maintain a consistent level of great water quality.

-H2O Care is an established, Massachusetts based water filtration and testing firm with offices in Hudson & Middleton, Mass., formed in 1989.
-Articles published by the Company can be seen in Water Technology Magazine or linked through the website publications section at http://h2ocare.wpengine.com.
-You can reach us by email at firstname.lastname@example.org or by calling us at 800-539-1100.
+H2O Care is an established, Massachusetts based water filtration and testing firm with offices in Stow & Middleton, Mass., formed in 1989.
+Articles published by the Company can be seen in Water Technology Magazines at http://h2ocare.com/pub.
+Contact us at firstname.lastname@example.org or 800-539-1100.